Agenda Committee of the Faculty Senate

 AT-LARGE AGENDA COMMITTEE MEMBERS

-Ann Bartow, Professor, UNH School of Law, and Director of the Franklin Pierce Center for Intellectual Property since 2015.
+Ann Bartow is a Professor at the UNH Franklin Pierce School of Law.
 She is a graduate of Cornell University and the University of Pennsylvania Law School.
 She was previously on the faculties of the Pace Law School and the University of South Carolina School of Law.
 During the 2011-2012 academic year, Professor Bartow was a Fulbright Scholar at Tongji University in Shanghai, China.
-She teaches Copyright Law, Trademark Law, Survey of Intellectual Property Law, Art Law and Torts.
+She teaches Copyright Law, Trademark Law, Patent Law, Survey of Intellectual Property Law, Art Law, Feminist Legal Theory, Property and Torts.
 Her scholarship focuses on the intersection between intellectual property laws and public policy concerns, privacy and technology law, and feminist legal theory, and she has published numerous articles and book chapters on these subjects.
-Professor Bartow is the past Chair of the Defamation and Privacy Section and current Chair of the Intellectual Property Section of the American Association of Law Schools.
-She is also a member of the Advisory Board of the Electronic Privacy Information Center (EPIC).
+Professor Bartow is the past Chair of the Defamation and Privacy Section and of the Intellectual Property Section of the American Association of Law Schools.
+She is also a member of the Advisory Boards of the Electronic Privacy Information Center (EPIC) and the Massachusetts Volunteer Lawyers for the Arts (MVLA).
 Professor Bartow is a member of the American Law Institute.

 James J. Connell (Jim) received his Ph.D. from Washington University in St. Louis.
 From graduate school he went to the Enrico Fermi Institute at the University of Chicago as academic research staff.
 His main work involved the High Energy Telescope (HET) on the Ulysses deep-space mission.
 In 2002 he moved to the University of New Hampshire as an Associate Professor with a joint appointment in the Department of Physics and the Space Science Center.
 Since coming to UNH, Professor Connell has taught a variety of graduate and undergraduate physics courses.
 He developed and taught an interdisciplinary Inquiry Course, PHYS-444, "Myths and Misconceptions about Nuclear Science," which addresses nuclear physics, technology, policy and society.
 This course was in the first group of 444 courses ever taught.
 At UNH, he has continued his research on high-energy space radiation.
 He developed a new technique known as ADIS (Angle Detecting Inclined Sensors) which is the basis of the Energetic Heavy Ion Sensor (EHIS) for the GOES-R series of weather satellites.
 The first of four EHIS instruments was launched on 19 November 2016 on GOES-16 (nee GOES-R), and the second launched on 1 March 2018 on GOES-7 (nee GOES- S).
 Professor Connell has served on a range of departmental and university committees and became a faculty senator in 2011.
 He has served on the Agenda Committee since AY2012-13 and acted as Parliamentarian since AY2013-14.